 The Bible is filled with references to music and instruments.
 If we try to imagine all the sounds described in it then it's a very noisy read.
 Here's our list of top musical instruments mentioned in the Bible.

 The shofar is a horn, traditionally of either a ram or goat.
-It is a non-musical signalling device which only has a few playable tones and so the calls from it consist of varying sequences of long and short blasts.
+It wasn’t used to play music but to sound a signal through a series of long and short blasts.

 It is mentioned in several places in the Bible, often within the context of battles.
 Sometimes translators have chosen to describe it as a trumpet or as a ram’s horn instead of using the direct translation of shofar.